 Don't top trees

 Untrained or uninformed tree ‘loppers’ may urge you to cut back all of the branches to shape the tree, or may suggest that shorter trees will be less likely to fail in future wind storms.
-Topped trees are more likely to fail in the future, and may die as a result of the impacts to the tree from the heavy cutting.
+Topped or lopped trees are far more likely to fail in the future, and may die as a result of the impacts to the tree from the heavy cutting.

-Council will not support applications for lopping or topping trees.
-Lopping or topping trees can lead
+City of Newcastle will not support applications for lopping or topping trees.
+Lopping or topping trees can lead to penalties or prosecution.

-Where can I get more information about trees and council?
+Where can I get more information about trees?

-For further information contact the Council's Customer Enquiry Counter on 02 4974 2000.
+For further information contact our Customer Service Centre on 02 4974 2000.